-People + AI Guidebook, Google
+People + Al Guidebook, Google

-End Be careful on your evening run Let's go Reroute Run preview The Gauntlet
+End Night moves Be careful on your evening run Let's go Reroute Run preview The Gauntlet

 Tell the user when a lack of data might mean they'll need to use their own judgment.
 Don't be afraid to admit when a lack of data could affect the quality of the AI recommendations.